Wiring Up the Element

 Below we have the arrangement of the element:

-The element (Joppa element number #E120-06-205) is shown entering the kiln cavity in the rear through two lead tubes.
+The element (Joppa element number #E120-06.25-205 at 750 Watts) is shown entering the kiln cavity in the rear through two lead tubes.
 The element proceeds through the kiln space in a "U" shape supported on 1/4" mulite rods that are 15" long.
 Each mulite rod is supported with two donuts, and those donuts are held in place by a wire that is wrapped around the groove in the middle of the donut.
 This support wire is pulled through the insulation using a donut needle and attached to the outside of the kiln in much the same way as the frax pigtails are attached.

 basket space